pmcode9992/Data_Science__Statistical_Models_and_Optimization/README.md

 # Data Science, Statistical Models and Optimization

-##Concepts of Optimization
+#Concepts of Optimization
 Maximization, Minimization, Transportation and Assignment problems in Operation Research.

-##Concepts of Data Science and Statistical Models
+#Concepts of Data Science and Statistical Models
-Plots, Regression Models, Hypothesis testing, F-Test, ANOVA in R
+Plots, Regression Models, Hypothesis testing, F-Test, ANOVA using R

-##Concepts of Computational statistics
+#Concepts of Computational statistics
-Function Plotting,
+MANOVA, Multivariate linear model, bivariate distribution plot , basic function plots using numpy, pandas and matlibplot in Python.